-• The preloaded resource-based services appear on the Service Manager page for resource-based policies, and are prefixed with "cm", with the exception of Hadoop SQL, which applies to multiple SQL stack components (Hive, Impala, and Hue).
+• The preloaded resource-based services appear on the Service Manager page for resource-based policies, and are prefixed with "cm".

 • To view the policies for each preloaded service, click the service name.
 To view policy details, click the applicable edit icon or policy ID number.